 ## First step

-Choose the relevant reference, then follow that reference for adapter-specific flags, payload behavior, supported operations, and failure handling:
+Then choose the relevant reference and follow it for adapter-specific flags, payload behavior, supported operations, and failure handling:

 | Situation | Read |